 By interacting with the world while being sincere to ourselves, we manifest what we have become.
 And we become what we become through sincerity.
 And by manifesting, what we became is tested and transformed so that we keep becoming.
-And by manifesting, Eachother and the world transform with us.
+And by manifesting, Each-other and the world transform with us.

-If, on the other hand, we try to hide who we have become to the world and in our interactions with it, who we are will never manifest, and neither will we transform.
+If, on the other hand, we try to hide who we have become to the world and in our interactions with it, who we are will never manifest, and we will not transform.
 We fear who we are, formed by social insecurity we hide behind lies we tell ourselves, behind layers of vagueness, finding rationalisation in retrospect.
-Vagueness in interactions detach us from Eachother, ourselves, and the world.
-By not acknowledging and take serious the aspects of ourselves which come into existence through our interaction with our context, they cannot manifest.
+Vagueness in interactions detaches us from Each-other, ourselves and the world.
+By not acknowledging and taking the aspects of ourselves which come into existence through our interaction with our context seriously, they cannot manifest.

-Question: How can we know that our meaningful and sincere engagement with another person is reciprocated, and that the Other is sincere in their engagement with us, so that we form an Eachother?
-Is it a binary, either Other or Eachother, or is it gradual and part of the project?
+Question: How do we know that our meaningful and sincere engagement with another person is reciprocated, and that the Other is sincere in their engagement with us, so that we form an Each-other?
+Is it a binary, either Other or Each-other, or is it gradual and part of the project?
 Is it important to know?

-Through sincere engagements with oneself, the world, and Eachother we bring into existence aspects of ourselves.
-This demands times for interactions with the world and Eachother, as well as time for solitude and reflection.
-Through reflection we may become aware of possible aspects of ourselves and of the world, which then can be tested against reality, and through the testing, they can be modified and transformed until they are discarded and replaced through a constant cross-talk between internal and external engagements.
-Without Eachother we could not be, and neither without reflection.
+Through sincere engagements with oneself, the world and Each-other we bring into existence aspects of ourselves.
+This demands times for interactions with the world and Each-other, as well as time for solitude and reflection.
+Through reflection we may become aware of possible aspects of us and of the world, which then can be tested against reality.
+And through the testing, they may be modified and transformed until they are discarded and replaced through a constant cross-talk between internal and external engagements.
+Without Each-other or reflection we could not be.

 Socrates: "The unexamined life is not worth living for a human being."

 We are biological and social creatures